 It is extremely important to keep your tomato plants hydrated by watering regularly.
 If you let the soil dry out, this can cause the fruit to split next time they are watered.
 Split fruit can then encourage fungal growth such as grey mould.
 Another reason it is vital to keep the compost moist is to help prevent blossom-end rot.
 Irregular watering can cause the fruit to develop dark patches which is caused by lack of available calcium.
 Calcium is found in the soil, so if the soil is dry the plants’ roots cannot absorb the calcium it needs for healthy growth.

 Once the flowers appear, feed your plants with a tomato feed such as Big Tom.
 Make sure the soil is moist and simply dilute the recommended amount in a watering can and pour into the soil.
-This feed will then provide all the essential nutrients the plant needs produce a bumper crop.
+This feed will then provide all the essential nutrients the plant needs to produce a bumper crop.

 Pests and Disease

 Whitefly are commonly attracted to tomatoes as they love to feed on the sap and therefore weaken the plant.
 If you notice whitefly on the underside of the leaves, use a control like Resolva Bug Killer Ready To Use.
 This will kill off the white fly.
+Remember to wait 3 days after spraying before harvesting your tomatoes’.

 Another common problem with growing tomatoes is blight.
 Blight is a fungus that thrives in damp and warm weather and causes the fruit and foliage to rot.
 It is best to prevent blight from happening as once it occurs it can be very hard to get rid of.
 Firstly, keep your tomatoes dry, so pick a sunny, well ventilated spot if growing outdoors.
 Removing leaves also helps as it increases the air circulation.
-Our organic Growing Success Fungus Stop is perfect to use before any signs of blight.
-It works by enhancing the plants’ defence mechanism to stop attack or to help prevent attack.
-It is also bee and ladybird friendly, as well as pesticide free so great for organic gardening too.

 Now you know how to successfully care for and protect you tomato plants, there’s nothing to stop you enjoying an incredible harvest.
 For the next step in your growing journey, take a look at our article on how to harvest and store your tomatoes.